 A study published in August 2020 should scare any woman out of using marijuana while pregnant.
 Corsi et. al. conducted the study and published the findings in Nature Medicine.
 They found that mothers who reported using marijuana during pregnancy put their children at greater risk of being diagnosed with ASD.
-Mothers who use pot in pregnancy develop a risk for having an autistic child nearly 50 percent over those who did not use pot in pregnancy.
+Mothers who use pot in pregnancy develop a risk for giving birth to an autistic child that is 50 percent higher than for those who did not use pot in pregnancy.

 These moms also put their children at risk for an assortment of developmental delays.
 Marijuana use during pregnancy has been linked to lower birth weight, hyperactivity, poor cognitive function, and other long-term consequences.

-This recent study is disturbing with the rising rate of marijuana use in pregnant women.
+The recent study is disturbing considering the rising rate of marijuana use in pregnant women.
 Data shows that past-month marijuana use among pregnant women doubled between 2002 and 2017.
 A few years after marijuana legalization in Colorado, one study out of Colorado found that 69 % of marijuana shops recommended marijuana use for pregnant women with morning sickness.

 Our tracking of child neglect deaths related to marijuana includes children born with THC or mothers using post-partum.